czyzby/gdx-lml/README.md

 - `SkinService` now has an `addSkin(String, Skin)` method, allowing you to manually load and register a skin.
 (You could load your skin manually before, but you had to add it to `LmlParser` in `InterfaceService` and dispose it on your own. `SkinService` does that for you.)
 - Action executed after locale changing is now in a static class: `LocaleService$LocaleChangeAction`.
 This allows for easier locale changing action tweaking.
+- Added `InterfaceService#setActionOnBundlesReload(Runnable)`, allowing to specify an action executed each time registered `I18NBundle` objects are loaded.

 1.1 -> 1.2: